01 of 04

 The Tren Eléctrico (Electric Train) is an ongoing and often controversial transportation project in Lima.
 The ultimate aim is to construct five interlinking train lines that will crisscross the Peruvian capital, helping to unclog the city’s choked and polluted roadways.

-At present, Line 1 is still under construction, with seven operational stations and nine more to come.
-When completed, Line 1 will stretch about 13 miles (21 km) from one side of the city to another.
+At present, Line 2 is under construction.
+Line 1 is complete with 26 operational stations, stretching from one side of the city to another.
 Transportation projects in the capital rarely run smoothly, to schedule or to budget, so the five lines may take some time to complete.